-- 6.7 (deleted) - 6.8 For the purpose of applying to register the creation of Energy Savings Certificates for one or more Implementations, an Accredited Certificate Provider must provide the following data to the Scheme Administrator in a manner and form determined by the Scheme Administrator: - (a) the Accredited Certificate Provider identifier; - (b) the Recognised Energy Saving Activity identifier; - (c) the Address of the Site or Sites where the Implementation(s) took place; - (d) any other identifiers required to identify the Site or Sites where the Implementation(s) took place; - (e) the Implementation Date of the Implementation(s); - (f) the Electricity Savings, Regional Network Factor applied and Gas Savings for each Implementation, and the estimated percentage of each attributable to fuel switching from electricity to Gas, and Gas to electricity; - (g) the Australian Business Number of - (i) the entity utilising the End-Use Service, where applicable; - (ii) or, for the purpose of clause 9.3, the Appliance Retailer; - (h) the cost to the person who pays for the goods or services that comprise the Implementation, excluding GST; - (i) the type of the End-Use Service for which energy was saved in accordance with Table A17 of Schedule A; - (j) the Business Classification of the entity utilising the End-Use Service in accordance with Table A18 of Schedule A; - (k) the Method or sub-method and Activity Definition, where relevant, used to calculate the Energy Savings; - the Electricity Savings and Gas Savings calculated under each Activity Definition that is used for the Implementation, if the Energy Savings are calculated under clause 9.8 or 9.9 of the Deemed Energy Savings Method; and - (m) any other data providing evidence of Energy Savings from the Implementation as Published, from time to time, by the Scheme Administrator. - 6.9 Before registering the creation of an Energy Savings Certificate, the Scheme Administrator may review the data provided in accordance with clause 6.8 to ensure that the calculation of the Energy Savings used to create the Energy Savings Certificate is based on complete data.
+- 6.5C Any Implementation that meets all of the Eligibility Requirements, Equipment Requirements and Implementation Requirements for the relevant Recognised Energy Saving Activity on the Implementation Date, is deemed to meet those requirements of this Rule for Energy Savings Certificate creation, unless otherwise advised in writing by the Scheme Administrator. - 6.6 (deleted) - 6.7 (deleted) - 6.8 For the purpose of applying to register the creation of Energy Savings Certificates for one or more Implementations, an Accredited Certificate Provider must provide the following data to the Scheme Administrator in a manner and form determined by the Scheme Administrator: - (a) the Accredited Certificate Provider identifier; - (b) the Recognised Energy Saving Activity identifier; - (c) the Address of the Site or Sites where the Implementation(s) took place; - (d) any other identifiers required to identify the Site or Sites where the Implementation(s) took place; - (e) the Implementation Date of the Implementation(s); - (f) the Electricity Savings, Regional Network Factor applied, Gas Savings, Diesel Savings, Biofuel Savings, Biogas Savings, Biomass Savings and Onsite Renewables Savings for each Implementation, and the estimated percentage of each of these savings attributable to fuel switching; - (g) the Australian Business Number of - (i) the entity utilising the End-Use Service, where applicable; - (ii) or, for the purpose of clause 9.3, the Appliance Retailer; - (h) the cost to the person who pays for the goods or services that comprise the Implementation, excluding GST; - (i) the type of the End-Use Service for which energy was saved in accordance with Table A17 of Schedule A; - (j) the Business Classification of the entity utilising the End-Use Service in accordance with Table A18 of Schedule A; - (k) the Method or sub-method and Activity Definition, where relevant, used to calculate the Energy Savings; - (1) the Electricity Savings, Gas Savings, Diesel Savings, Biofuel Savings, Biogas Savings, Biomass Savings and Onsite Renewables Savings calculated under each Activity Definition that is used for the Implementation, if the Energy Savings are calculated under clause 9.8 or 9.9 of the Deemed Energy Savings Method; and - (m) any other data providing evidence of Energy Savings from the Implementation as Published, from time to time, by the Scheme Administrator. - 6.9 Before registering the creation of an Energy Savings Certificate, the Scheme Administrator may review the data provided in accordance with clause 6.8 to ensure that the calculation of the Energy Savings used to create the Energy Savings Certificate is based on complete data.